evnpvn/TowerDefenseGame/Read.md

 Players interact with the game in 2 ways:
 1. Directly in the console
-2. Through the Game's Level files
+2. Through the game's level files

 ### The Console

 * When the application runs the user will be prompted to select a level.
 * The game will then be played through from start to finish in 1 turn.

-### Game Level files
+### Game level files
-To place towers on the map the player will need to update the level files and update the code in the Tower section.
+To place towers on the game's map the player will need to update the level files and update the code in the Tower section.
 Only the tower code needs be updated.

 * Before running the application in the terminal open the `Level1.cs` file.
 * Find the Tower code commented as `//Select your Towers`